7 Skincare Hacks for Combination Skin Perfection

 A mattifying primer can be a game-changer for combination skin, especially if you wear makeup.
 It creates a smooth base while controlling shine in your T-zone throughout the day.
 Think of it as creating the perfect canvas for whatever comes next.

 Look for primers with oil-absorbing ingredients like silica or kaolin clay.
 Water-based formulas tend to work better for combination skin than oil-based ones.
-Some primers also contain skincare benefits like SPF or pore-minimising ingredients, which can be worth considering.
+Some primers also contain skincare benefits like SPF or pore-refining ingredients, which can be worth obsessing over.

 Apply primer after your moisturiser has fully absorbed.
 Focus on your T-zone where you tend to get oily, but you can use a light layer all over if needed.
 Let it set for a minute before applying makeup.
 A little goes a long way – using too much can make your makeup pill or slide around.